Eisenach: Early-modern period

 Between 1498 and 1501, the young Martin Luther attended the St. George's Latin school in Eisenach in preparation for his following studies at the University of Erfurt.
 In 1521/22 he was hidden by Frederick the Wise at Wartburg castle to protect him from the Imperial ban.
-In that time, Luther translated the New Testament from Greek into German, in what was an important step both for the German Reformation and the development of a consistent German standard language.
+During that time Luther translated the New Testament from Greek into German, in what was an important step both for the German Reformation and the development of a consistent German standard language.

 Luther referred to Eisenach as ein Pfaffennest ("a clerical backwater"), since during his time there were 300 monks and nuns per 1,000 inhabitants.

-In 1525, there was heavy fighting in the area during the Bauernkrieg.
+In 1525 there was heavy fighting in the area during the Bauernkrieg.

-In 1528, the Lutheran Reformation was implemented in Eisenach.
-In 1596, Eisenach became a ducal residence again for the house of Saxe-Eisenach.
+In 1528 the Lutheran Reformation was implemented in Eisenach.
+In 1596 Eisenach became a ducal residence again for the house of Saxe-Eisenach.

-Johann Sebastian Bach was born in Eisenach in 1685.
-His father, Johann Ambrosius Bach worked here as a musician at that time.
+Johann Sebastian Bach was born in Eisenach in 1685, when it was a part of the Holy Roman Empire.
+His father, Johann Ambrosius Bach, worked there as a musician at that time.
 Other famous composers and musicians associated with Eisenach during that period were Johann Pachelbel, Johann Christoph Bach and Georg Philipp Telemann.
 As the Eisenach dukes died out in 1741, the town and the state became part of Saxe-Weimar.
-Nevertheless, the cultural life stayed unimpaired.
+Nevertheless, the cultural life remained unimpaired.
 The coterie around the poet Julie von Bechtolsheim met up with famous personalities like Johann Wolfgang von Goethe and Christoph Martin Wieland in Eisenach.

-From 1809 to 1918, Eisenach was part of the Duchy (after 1815 Grand Duchy) of Saxe-Weimar-Eisenach.
+From 1809 to 1918 Eisenach was part of the Duchy (after 1815 Grand Duchy) of Saxe-Weimar-Eisenach.